arno-di-loreto/apihandyman.io/_posts/2016-11-19-openapi-trek-into-fastness-nordic-apis-summit-2016.md

 series: OpenAPI Trek
 series_title: Part 2 - OpenAPI Trek Into Fastness
 ---
 After API Days London, I've been to the Nordic APIs Summit in Stockholm for the second part of my OpenAPI specification (fka.
-Swagger specification) talk series with *OpenAPI Trek Into Fastness*.
+Swagger specification) talk series with *OpenAPI Trek Into Fastness*.<!--more-->

 This series is composed of three talks: